mparchment/salsabil-io/src/content/blog/hadith.md

 ---

 # Elementary Level
 At this stage, Shaykh Hatim al-'Awni recommends obsessively reading the *Sahihayn*, devoting a period each day for their study so that one completes reading them in a year.
 Aim to do this over four years, such as over the course of high school or university one graduates having read them several times.
 Once the time comes to study these books in depth, one will have a strong foundation to build upon.
 For memorization, one may also use *Jam' bayna al-Sahihayn* by Yahya al-Yahya.
 Listen to the recordings of Hamzah Elhabashy.
-The *Jam'* of 'Abd al-Haqq al-Ishbili is also excellent.
-It follows the tartib of *Sahih Muslim*, so one can quickly reference its commentaries when needed.
+The *Jam'* of 'Abd al-Haqq al-Ishbili is also excellent; it follows the tartib of *Sahih Muslim*, so one can quickly reference its commentaries when needed.

 - *Ma'rifat Ulum al-Hadith* by Hatim al-’Awni